-Although in the Trademark Clearinghouse there is distinction between registered and unregistered marks (in the latter case allowing only common law court-validated marks), in the context of the PDDRP such a distinction is not made.
-I would like to draw ICANN's attention to the danger that such an inclusive provision will create.
+- attention the danger that such an inclusive provision will create.
 Almost every word is or can be a common law trademark.
 Allowing such trademarks to be part of the PDDRP dispute gives the trademark community the opportunity to turn against Registries for every single word that is part of our vocabularies.
 It is unrealistic to expect Registry Operators to provide due care to terms such as 'fortune', 'people', 'time' etc, which are common words and in some very few jurisdictions happen also to be trademarked terms.
-We recommend, therefore, that the same distinction that is part of the TMC be incorporated in the PDDRP.

-Paragraph 9 "Threshold Review" section 2 states: "The Complainant has asserted that it has been materially harmed as a result of trademark infringement".
+We recommend, therefore, that the same distinction that is part of the TMC be incorporated in the PDDRP. - Paragraph 9 "Threshold Review" section 2 states: "The Complainant has asserted that it has been materially harmed as a result of trademark infringement".
 Although we understand the rationale behind it, we believe that the definition of material harm may prove challenging.
 By using this term, the PDDRP is recognizing abuse that does not require actual trademark infringement or threats of trademark infringement.
-I would like to ask ICANN to provide the wider Internet community with information as to the interpretational boundaries of material harm.

-➤ Paragraph 11 "Reply" states: "The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not "without merit" [...]".
+We would like to ask ICANN to provide us with information as to the interpretational boundaries of material harm. - Paragraph 11 "Reply" states: "The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not "without merit" [...]".
 We would like to ask ICANN to explain what is the rationale for the PDDRP to provide two opportunities to trademark owners for a reply.
-On its face, this provision appears not to follow the paradigms of ICANN's dispute resolution mechanisms, i.e. the UDRP and the URS.

-➤ Paragraph 14 "Expert Panel": According to the PDDRP, one-member panels will be the default rule for PDDRP disputes (unless either of the parties requests a 3-member one).
-Given the importance and seriousness of such disputes, I would like to suggest that a three-member panel default rule should be enforced.

-Paragraph 16 "Discovery" states: "Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel's own accord, or upon the request from the Parties".
+On its face, this provision appears not to follow the paradigms of ICANN's dispute resolution mechanisms, i.e. the UDRP and the URS. - Paragraph 14 "Expert Panel": According to the PDDRP, one-member panels will be the default rule for PDDRP disputes (unless either of the parties requests a 3-member one).
+Given the importance and seriousness of such disputes, we recommend that a three-member panel default rule should be enforced. - Paragraph 16 "Discovery" states: "Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel's own accord, or upon the request from the Parties".
 Discovery is an important aspect of every adjudication process.
-Considering the seriousness of this dispute, discovery should not be vested upon the discretion of the panels, but should be an option that operates irrespective of the views of PDDRP panels.

-➤ Paragraph 20 "The Expert Panel Determination" states: "While the Expert Determination that a registry operator is liable under the standards of the Trademark PDDRP shall be considered, ICANN will have the authority to impose the remedies, if any, that ICANN deems appropriate given the circumstances of each matter".

-Why is ICANN afforded such discretion, especially given the fact that ICANN is not a party of the PDDRP dispute?
+Considering the seriousness of this dispute, we believe that discovery should not be vested upon the discretion of the panels, but should be an option that operates irrespective of panels. - Paragraph 20 "The Expert Panel Determination" states: "While the Expert Determination that a registry operator is liable under the standards of the Trademark PDDRP shall be considered, ICANN will have the authority to impose the remedies, if any, that ICANN deems appropriate given the circumstances of each matter".
+Why is ICANN afforded such discretion, especially given the fact that ICANN is not a party of the dispute.
 This raises significant issues concerning privity of contract that we have already raised with ICANN and we have not received any response.